eHalbert/SimShip/README.md

-# SImShip
+# SimShip
-Full Motion of a Ship on a Cinematic-Quality Ocean Simulation.
+Simulation of a ship moving on a cinematic-quality ocean.

 **PHILOSOPHY**
 - No commercial or freeware 3D engine.